-Since we’ve been at this show grounds, I’ve seen a lot more fifth wheel trailers than I ever did in caravan parks as we travelled around Australia.
+Since we’ve been at this show grounds, I’ve seen a lot more both large and small fifth wheel trailers than I ever did in caravan parks as we travelled around Australia.

-It’s seeing these fifth wheels that has reignited my like (lust might actually be the more accurate word) for these trailers as I’m eyeing up how spacious and comfortable they look.
+It’s seeing these fifth wheel trailers that has reignited my like (‘lust’ might actually be the more accurate word) for these trailers as I’m eyeing up how spacious and comfortable they look.

-Though I would reeeeeally like to have a fifth wheel, I would still like to be as small as possible, while still having all the things I need/want.
+Though I would reeeeeally like to have a fifth wheeler, I would still like to be as small as possible, while still having all the things I need/want.

-So I’ve been on the search for fifth wheels that are manufactured here in Australia, but are still small.
+So I’ve been on the search for small lightweight fifth wheel campers that are manufactured here in Australia.